saidatsanni/Linear-and-Non-Linear-Regression-Analysis/README.md

 # Linear and Non-Linear Regression Analysis

-This study focuses on the analysis of motorcycle data.
+This study focuses on the analysis of motorcycle data using linear and nonlinear methods.
 This data is available in the "MASS" package in R.

 **Goal:**

-To explore the data, understand if the data shows a linear or nonlinear relationship, and identify the best model that fits the data with good prediction accuracy.
+Explore the data, understand if the data shows a linear or nonlinear relationship, and identify the best model that fits the data with good prediction accuracy.

 **Statistical Techniques**